LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_ab.md

 ## Temporarily booting a custom recovery using `fastboot`

+{% include alerts/note.html content="This is only temporary because the recovery is part of the OS and will be replaced once you install LineageOS.
+It is not optional, though!" %}

 {%- if device.custom_recovery_link %}
 1. Download a custom recovery - you can download one [here]({{ device.custom_recovery_link }}). {{ device.custom_recovery_link_instructions }}
 {%- elsif device.uses_twrp %}